corkami/pocs/readme.txt

  *** lfanew_relocW7.exe       relocation is applied to e_lfanew in memory => another PE header is then pointed to, which contains the actual imports in the 2nd part of DataDirectories
  *** lfanew_relocXP.exe       XP version

+ **. relocsstripped.exe       a PE using relocations even if RELOCS_STRIPPED is set **. relocsstripped64.exe     PE32+ version

 DataDirectory 9: Thread local storage
  *.. tls.exe                  standard Thread Local Storage callbacks *.. tls64.exe                standard Thread Local Storage callbacks in 64 bits